-Scope of Work: Design, Financial Modeling, Brand Development
+Scope of Work: AV Design, Financial Modeling, Brand Development, Construction and Integration Oversight.

 Petersen Events Center: LED, Digital Signage, Broadcast Engineering, Broadcast and Production Controls, Infrastructure Cabling, Campus Fiber System, Audio, Lighting